Fig Tree Formation

 The Fig Tree Formation, also called Fig Tree Group, is a stromatolite-containing geological formation in South Africa.
 The rock contains fossils of microscopic life forms of about 3.26 billion years old.
-Identified organisms include the bacterium Eobacterium isolatus and the algae-like Archaeosphaeroides barbertonensis.
+Identified organisms include the bacterium Eobacterium isolatum and the algae-like Archaeosphaeroides barbertonensis.
 The fossils in the Fig Tree Formation are considered some of the oldest known organisms on Earth, and provide evidence that life may have existed much earlier than previously thought.
 The formation is composed of shales, turbiditic greywackes, volcaniclastic sandstones, chert, turbiditic siltstone, conglomerate, breccias, mudstones, and iron-rich shales.